 After a relaxing breakfast and some window-shopping, trek up the hill to the Alhambra and spend the afternoon there.
 It is by far the most amazing piece of architecture I’ve seen to date – truly a work of art.

-Make your way back to town for an evening dinner of tapas, then wander around the non-touristy part of Granada – near the university.
+Make your way back to town for an evening dinner of tapas, then wander around the non-touristy part of Granada – the area near the university.
 There is a ton of street art and plenty of interesting-looking cafes and bars.
 You can always eat dinner around here and stay for a nightcap, but chances are you’ll be exhausted from your day.
-You’ll still need to pack for the next day’s trip to Cordoba!
+You’ll still need to pack for the next day’s trip to Cordoba though!

 Day 4-5: Cordoba